djs21905/nucapstone/README.md

 -Functionality for url search now fully works.
 (1/24/2021)  <br>
 -A stock image now appears whenever a news article does not have an image associated with it.
 (1/24/2021) <br> -added voting functionality <br>
+-Create database to store votes.<br>
+-Add data cleaning function into backend.  <br>
+-Look into pulling ip information for posts
 <br>
 <br>